NoorBayan/Rhetorix/README.md

 * 📚 **For Literary Critics & Theorists:** Explore how abstract theories of meaning-making (like graded salience and inferential burden) can be computationally modeled and validated across texts.
 * 🖋️ **For Rhetoric & Arabic Scholars:** Move beyond the simple binary question of "Is this a metaphor?" to a deeper understanding of textual density and polysemy in Classical Arabic.
-* 🎓 **For Applied Linguists & Educators:** Use these cognitive effort predictions to assess text readability, build graded curricula for Arabic learners (both native and non-native), and design better language proficiency assessments.
+* 🎓 **For Applied Linguists & Educators:** Explore how these processing-effort models can inform future text readability tools, guide the organization of graded curricula for Arabic learners, and support advanced language proficiency assessments.

 ---